janbaykara/p5-2/README.md

 # P5.js template

-This template can serve as a starting point of your P5.js sketch, using webpack and npm, which makes it easy to develop and deploy your sketch.
+This template can serve as a starting point of your P5.js sketch, using parcel and npm, which makes it easy to develop and deploy your sketch.

 ## Usage